mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 tables, in this case a variable length collection of records with fields for measurements of flowers.

-As always Blaze leverages SQLAlchemy reflection to discover this metadata.
-Blaze isn't doing any of the work (SQLAlchemy is) instead it exposes this metadata in a pleasant way.
-We leverage SQLAlchemy because it robustly supports a very wide array of databases ranging from `sqlite` up to `impala` and because it supports both inspection and general computation.
+Note that Blaze isn't doing any of the work here, SQLAlchemy is.
+SQLAlchemy is a mature Python library that interacts with a very wide variety of SQL databases.
+Blaze just provides a convenient front-end.

 We seamlessly transition from exploration to computation.
-Blaze doesn't pull data into local memory, instead it generates SQLAlchemy which generates SQL, which executes on the foreign database; the (much smaller) result is pulled back and rendered nicely using Pandas.

 {% highlight Python %}
 >>> by(db.iris.species, smallest=db.iris.sepal_length.min(),